-The QEZE tax reduction credit, the mortgage servicing tax credit, and the credit for purchase of an automated external defibrillator do not allow any carryforward of excess credit.
+The computation for credit carried forward does not apply to some credits.
+Fully refundable credits are not carried forward.
+The QEZE tax reduction credit, the mortgage servicing tax credit, and the credit for purchase of an automated external defibrillator do not allow any carryforward.
+The alternative fuels credit allows for a transfer of excess credits to affiliates of the taxpayer in addition to a credit carryforward.
+Carry forwards for the Empire State film production credit are explained in Endnote 4.